-Three of the funds managed by Principal Real Estate participate in the GRESB ESG benchmark on an annual basis.
+The Principal Eurozone Durable Income Funds (PEDIF), the Principal European Data Centre Fund (PEDCF) as well as the Principal European Core Fund (PECF) which are managed by Principal Real Estate SAS participate in the GRESB ESG benchmark on an annual basis.
 The GRESB benchmark includes information on the funds' ESG targets and progress towards achieving those targets.
 Copies of GRESB benchmarking reports are made available to investors on request.